HIPAA. Just saying it sends chills down the spines of healthcare legal teams across the United States.

 You'll also want to outline appropriate sanctions for employees who violate HIPAA rules.
 Make sure everyone in the organization knows who is responsible for ensuring compliance and when any audit reports or assessments must be completed.

-Finally, arm your compliance officers and contract managers with top-tier contract management software.
+Finally, arm your compliance officers and contract managers with a top-tier contract management solution.

 Software with the ability to set permissions and roles for specific documents will ensure that PHI is safe from prying eyes and allow you to terminate access when employees change roles, leave the organization, or move on to another patient.